 Best Countries for Quality of Life in 2011

 An organization called Nation Ranking recently released its 2011 Quality of Life Index.
-One hundred thirty-seven countries were ranked according to: “a nation’s livability for its average inhabitant.
-It is a composite of six sub-indexes, each describing one of the elements which objectively influence the quality of life: health, education, wealth, democracy, peace and environment.” [...]
+One hundred thirty-seven countries were ranked according to: "a nation's livability for its average inhabitant.
+It is a composite of six sub-indexes, each describing one of the elements which objectively … [Read more...] about Best Countries for Quality of Life in 2011

 The Sin of the Blogger